 This spring as I have been preparing the garden for cold weather crops, I have noticed that some of the branches that were close to the surface on the flat beds are starting to soften and break down.
 I haven’t found any holes to fill, the wood underneath has settled.
 I did find oodles of earthworms.
 This should be the year the hugelkultur beds start to really shine.

 The beds continue to work excellently.
 As the wood breaks down, the soil sinks down, so I can see that I will be adding soil and compost to the beds every year.
 Which is ok, because I like to amend the soil yearly anyway.
 I am most impressed with the rich dirt that can be found in the beds.

 Looking for other ways people have used hugelkultur?

-Chris from Joybilee Farm has made these awesome beds for older homesteaders.
+Chris from Joybilee Farm made these awesome beds for older homesteaders.

-Liz from Eight Acres is using hugelkultur to rehabilitate an area on her property that was eroding.
+Liz from Eight Acres uses hugelkultur to rehabilitate an area on her property that was eroding.